fakhtehpanah/FakhtehPanah/README.md

 - 👋 Hi, I’m @FakhtehPanah
 - 👀 I’m interested in web development, block chain,...
-- 🌱 I’m currently learning React js and Next for front-ent development
+- 🌱 I’m currently learning React js and Next for front-end development
 - 📫 How to reach me on my Linkedin page ;)

 <!---